Garry Burns: Burns v Corbett and Burns v Gaynor (2012)

-Background: In 2012, the Katter's Australia Party candidate for the seat of Wannon, Tess Corbett, stated that she did not want “gays, lesbians or paedophiles working in my kindergarten” and stated that "pedophiles will be next in line to be recognised with rights similar to gays and lesbians.
+Background: In 2012, the Katter's Australia Party candidate for the seat of Wannon, Tess Corbett, stated that she did not want "gays, lesbians or paedophiles working in my kindergarten" and stated that "pedophiles will be next in line to be recognised with rights similar to gays and lesbians.
 Queensland Senate candidate Bernard Gaynor endorsed Corbett's statements and was suspended from Katter's Australia Party for saying he would not allow gay teachers to educate his children.
 In a submission to the NSW inquiry into anti-discrimination laws, Gaynor claimed he had received 37 complaints against him by Burns between 2014 and 2020.
-Burns stated: "I'm like a vicious Rottweiler...
-I've got hold of his leg and I'm not letting go until the bones and blood are bare."

-Judgement: NSW Civil and Administrative Tribunal. found Corbett had vilified homosexuals by her comments.
+Burns stated: I'm like a vicious Rottweiler...
+I've got hold of his leg and I'm not letting go until the bones and blood are bareJudgement: NSW Civil and Administrative Tribunal. found Corbett had vilified homosexuals with her comments.
 She was ordered to apologise in writing to Burns and publish an apology to the gay community in the Sydney Morning Herald, but did not comply.

 Injunction: Burns started proceedings in the NSW Supreme Court to require Corbett to comply with the previous orders, but the court stated that the tribunal did not have the jurisdiction to deal with Corbett or Gaynor because they were not in New South Wales.

 Appeal: The matter was appealed to the High Court of Australia.
 The Gaynor case was conjoined to the Corbett matter.
-The appeal raised significant constitutional issues relating to the jurisdiction of a NSW tribunal on interstate acts.
-The appeal was unanimously dismissed, the court finding that chapter three of the constitution would be undermined if a state tribunal had the jurisdiction over acts interstate.
+The appeal raised significant constitutional issues concerning the jurisdiction of an NSW tribunal over interstate acts.
+The appeal was unanimously dismissed, the court finding that chapter three of the Constitution would be undermined if a state tribunal had jurisdiction over acts interstate.

 Burns was ordered to pay costs of over $81,000.
-Burns requested an ex-gratia payment from the NSW Government to cover the costs, which was refused.
+Burns requested an ex gratia payment from the NSW Government to cover the costs, but the request was refused.
 He subsequently set up a GoFundMe campaign to raise the money to pay the costs.